OUR POLICIES

 Our Policies & Guidance

 You can read through our Policies & Guidance Documents below.
-These apply across the INSPIRE Squash Academy & should be observed by all our Players, Parents, Coaches & Volunteers.
+These apply across the Inspire Squash Academy & should be observed by all our Players, Parents, Coaches & Volunteers.

 If you have any questions about any of our Policies, please contact us via email: info@inspire-squash.co.uk